LemmyNet/rfcs/README.md

     feedback from the larger community, and the author should be prepared to revise it in response.
   - Now that your RFC has an open pull request, use the issue number of the PR to update your `0000-` prefix to that number.
-  - Each pull request will be labeled with the most relevant [sub-team], which will lead to its being triaged by that team in a future meeting and assigned to a member of the subteam.
   - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
 Feel free to reach out to the RFC assignee in particular to get help identifying stakeholders and obstacles.
-  - The sub-team will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
+  - Maintainers will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
 Offline discussion will be summarized on the pull request comment thread.
   - RFCs rarely go through this process unchanged, especially as alternatives